Item 28: Use macros judiciously

 }

-gives calling code that's easier to follow:
+gives code that's easier to follow:

 let rc = perform_http_operation();